timofruehwirth/howto/howto_figma/howto_figma.md

 It is important to note that if you change the original component (designated by a four-diamond icon in the `Layers` tab), all its instances (single-diamond icon) will be changed in like fashion (which is one of the key benefits of using components).
 On the other hand, if a component's instance is changed, the other instances as well as the original component will remain unaltered.

 ![image of the `Assets` area holding a "Logo" component and several "Logo" components being inserted in the "ImprintFrame"](/howto_figma/howto_figma_imgs/howto_figma_07.png)
-Figure 7: Logo components populating your start page's funder area.
+Figure 7: Instances of your "Logo" component in your start page's funder area.

 ### Preview